Back to All Events

 ABOUT THE NOKE KOÎ

-The Noke Koî have had the good fortune of being able to preserve their culture and protect their ancestral ways, unlike many other tribes in the region of Acre who due to colonization have forgotten these ancient technologies and sacred Txirîti (Chants).
-Chief Paka and his wife Rora have been an integral part of the Noke Koîpeople creating compositions of their traditional prayers and chants to the guitar.
+Chief Paka Kamãnawa and his wife Rora Varinawa have been an integral part of the Noke Koi people creating compositions of their traditional prayers and chants to the guitar.
 These sacred chants were received directly from Spirit and have been passed down through generations.
 They are potent ancestral codes that help connect us with Nature and the Divine.
-Paka & Rora are honoring us by providing this special opportunity by offering workshops where they will help us to connect through their music to understand the meaning and significance of their sacred Txirîti (pronounced “chir-in’dee”- which means chant or song in the Nokevana language).
+They are seen as an opportunity to purify and heal the body, but also to generate and share joy.
+Paka & Rora are honoring us by providing this special opportunity by offering a workshop where they will help us to connect through their music to understand the meaning and significance of their sacred Txirîti (pronounced “chir-in’dee”- which means chant or song in the Nokevana language).

 Join us on a transformational journey into the heart of the Noke Koî culture.
 We are excited to share this incredible opportunity to experience their music, stories and ancient technologies.
 To sing, dance and play together as we heal with the sacred medicines of the forests.